avranil26/Personal-Website/content/authors/admin/_index.md

 education:
   courses:
-  - course: Master of Science in Computer Science
-    institution: Ira A. Fulton Schools of Engineering, Arizona State University, Tempe, Arizona, USA
-    year: Aug 2019 - Present
-  - course: Bachelor of Technology in Computer Science and Engineering
+  - course: Bachelor of Technology in Information Technology
     institution: Government College of Engineering and Ceramic Technology, Kolkata, India
     year: Aug 2015 - May 2019